adamdjbrett/nabpr/pages/publications.md

 In 1990 and 1995 the Association collaborated with Mercer University Press to produce two very successful reference volumes for students of the Bible.
 The _Mercer Dictionary of the Bible_ and the _Mercer Commentary on the Bible_ are the crowning achievements in publication to date for the Association.

-“Since 1996 R. Scott Nash has been the Senior Editor for the Association, overseeing all of the publication projects.”
+Since 1996 R. Scott Nash has been the Senior Editor for the Association, overseeing all of the publication projects.”
 To “From 1996-2018, R. Scott Nash served as Senior Editor for the Association, overseeing all of the publication projects.
-In May, 2018, Dr. Nash was succeeded by Dr. [Mikeal Parsons](/officers/) of Baylor University.”
+In May, 2018, Dr. Nash was succeeded by Dr. [Mikeal Parsons](/officers/) of Baylor University.

 <small markdown="1">[Up to table of contents](#toc)</small>
 {: .text-right }

 ****

 ## [**Mercer Dictionary of the Bible**](#dictionary)